 Do I need to have experience with children or autism?

-No. Much of the work the lab does is basic research, or work with clinical populations that are neither children or autistic.
+No. Much of the work the lab does is basic research, or work with clinical populations that are neither children nor autistic.

-Do I need to be interested in multisensory processing?
+Do I need to be interested in sensory processing?

 Where do I find information about the program?

 Funding information can be found HERE.
 Note that students joining my lab through the Program in Neuroscience will still be funded through the Department of Psychology, so this applies to all applicants.

 What will make my application better / what skills should I be working on before applying?

 Qualitative methodology including stats and research methods, coding ability (for example Matlab or R), and method-specific experience, especially on the coding or analysis side (for example fMRI or EEG experience).